John Carlson (ice hockey)

-John Carlson (born January 10, 1990) is an American professional ice hockey defenseman and alternate captain for the Washington Capitals of the National Hockey League (NHL).
-He was drafted by the Capitals in the first round, 27th overall, in the 2008 NHL entry draft after playing a year in the United States Hockey League (USHL) with the Indiana Ice.
+John Carlson (born January 10, 1990) is an American professional ice hockey player who is a defenseman for the Tampa Bay Lightning of the National Hockey League (NHL).
+He was drafted by the Washington Capitals in the first round, 27th overall, in the 2008 NHL entry draft after playing a year in the United States Hockey League (USHL) with the Indiana Ice.
+He has also played for the Anaheim Ducks.
 Before reaching the NHL, Carlson played junior hockey in the Ontario Hockey League (OHL) with the London Knights and played professionally with the Capitals' American Hockey League (AHL) affiliate, the Hershey Bears.
 He also participated internationally for the United States in the 2010 World Juniors and 2014 Winter Olympics.
 Carlson won the Stanley Cup as a member of the Capitals in 2018, as the highest-scoring defenseman during the playoffs.

 Early life

-Carlson was born in Natick, Massachusetts on January 10, 1990, to parents Richard Carlson and Angela Dalle-Molle.
-The family of four lived in Marlborough, Massachusetts until his father accepted a job in New Jersey when John was five years old.
-While in Massachusetts, Carlson learned to skate with his father at the age of three.
-After the family moved to the Colonia section of Woodbridge Township, New Jersey, Carlson and his brother Andrew played junior hockey for the New Jersey Rockets in the Atlantic Youth Hockey League.
+Carlson was born in Natick, Massachusetts, on January 10, 1990, to parents Richard Carlson and Angela Dalle-Molle.
+Carlson is of Swedish descent on his father's side.
+The family of four lived in Marlborough, Massachusetts, where Carlson learned to skate, until his father accepted a job in New Jersey when John was around five years old.